7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 What Is Spot Forex?

 Spot Forex is the outright exchange of currencies at the current market rate with settlement tied to the spot-date convention.
-Many major pairs conventionally settle in two business days, while some pair conventions differ.
-This structure isolates outright currency exchange and remains entirely distinct from leveraged synthetic retail wrappers [3].
+When evaluating Spot forex and immediate exchange, many major pairs conventionally settle in two business days, while some pair conventions differ.
+This structure isolates outright currency exchange and remains entirely distinct from leveraged synthetic retail wrappers (BIS, 2023).

 What Is Forward Forex?

 Forward Forex is an OTC agreement to lock an exchange rate today for a future settlement date.
-Forward Forex aligns structurally as future-dated and typically bespoke.
-It fits well for known future foreign-currency payables or receivables.
-Furthermore, forward pricing calculates as a carry-adjusted output and does not represent a simple forecast of future spot [4].
+By utilizing Forward contracts for future hedging, participants align structurally with future-dated and typically bespoke requirements.
+Forward pricing calculates as a carry-adjusted output and does not represent a simple forecast of future spot (Chatham Financial, 2024).

 What Are Currency Futures?

 Currency futures are standardized exchange-traded contracts that are centrally cleared and margined through listed market infrastructure.
-Futures define their mechanism through rigid contract standardization, central clearing obligations, and daily mark-to-market margin flows.
-These parameters contrast explicitly with customized OTC forwards [5].
+Implementing Standardized forex futures exchanges defines the mechanism through rigid contract standardization, central clearing obligations, and daily mark-to-market margin flows.
+These parameters contrast explicitly with customized OTC forwards (CME Group, 2024).

 What Are Forex Options?

 Forex options grant the holder the right, but not the obligation, to buy or sell currency exposure at a specified strike or contract price under the option terms.
-Options establish asymmetric risk structures requiring the buyer to pay an upfront premium.
-These contracts isolate contingent exposure without mandating execution [6].
+Traders use Forex options and asymmetric risk management to establish asymmetric risk structures requiring an upfront premium.
+These contracts isolate contingent exposure without mandating execution (OCC, 2023).

 What Are FX Swaps?

 FX swaps are two-leg currency transactions in which currencies exchange on one date and reverse on a later date at pre-agreed rates.
-Institutions widely deploy this structure for funding, liquidity management, and maturity shifting rather than as a simple one-leg retail directional tool [7].
+Institutions rely on Forex swaps for funding and liquidity rather than as a simple one-leg retail directional tool.
+They solve immense daily treasury rollover issues (BIS, 2023).

 What Are NDFs?

 NDFs are forward-style contracts used where the underlying currency is restricted offshore and settlement occurs through net cash difference rather than full physical delivery.
-NDFs operate through fixing-based or net-difference logic, yet they belong firmly inside the outright-forward family [8].
+Exploring Non-deliverable forwards for restricted currencies reveals that they operate through fixing-based or net-difference logic, yet they belong firmly inside the outright-forward family (BIS, 2023).

 What Are Retail FX CFDs?

 Retail FX CFDs are OTC leveraged derivatives that provide price exposure to an FX pair without standard spot-market delivery.
-CFDs constitute provider-defined OTC wrappers where leverage amplifies both potential gains and rapid losses [9].
+Engaging with Synthetic retail forex CFDs constitutes using provider-defined OTC wrappers where leverage amplifies both potential gains and rapid losses (FCA, 2023).

 How Do the 7 Forex Market Types Differ by Contract Structure, Settlement Logic, and User Fit?